-In the Applications menu, navigate to the TOOLS section, and select Graphs.
+In the module navigation menu, select Tools > Graphs.

 The Graphs page appears, displaying a table of graphs.

 Note: Graphs created or accessed from the Graphs page appear in the table.
 The table contains the last 25 graphs that were accessed.